-Our strategy sets out three inter-related goals, and then a number of enabler strands of activity that are necessary to support our ability to deliver those goals most successfully.
+Our strategy for delivering human rights change in the UK was jointly developed with the UK Section, and sets out three inter-related goals, and a number of enabler strands of activity that are necessary to support our ability to deliver those goals most successfully.
+Grants were made to the UK Section in 2024 to progress work in these three goal areas:

-The three goal areas set out in the strategy are:

-Within these goal areas the strategy sets out six priority issues for our human rights work (Racial Justice; Economic, Cultural and Social Rights; Freedom of Expression; Human Rights Crises; Human Rights frameworks; Individuals and Communities at Risk) and three cross-cutting themes that cut across all six of these areas: climate justice, digital technology and corporate power).
-These form the basis of our focuses in our important activity raising awareness of human rights and working to protect human rights and prevent abuses.
+Within these goal areas the strategy sets out six priority issues for our human rights work (anti-racism, economic and social justice, freedom to speak out, human rights crises, human rights rulebook and people in danger) and three cross-cutting themes that cut across all six of these areas (climate justice, digital technology and big business).
 We achieve these goals by developing policy, undertaking research, advocacy across Westminster and the UK devolved administrations, campaigning, building partnerships, communications across new and traditional media, building activist movements, and human rights education.